draeder/primegen/README.md

 ## Contribution
 If you are a mathematician, it would be great to have your feedback and/or PR on this algorithm.
 - Is my approach completely wrong?
+- Why are divisibles of 5 showing up as prime?
+Swore I handled that!
 - Is there a way to make it run faster for larger ranges without needing to switch to a language like python, rust or golang?
 - Could I modify the algorithm to no longer need prime factorization as a check?
 - Is there something I can tweak to get the **next** prime number?
 I know that's a lofty goal since it is not possible yet, mathematically.
 But perhaps my amateur approach could create some ideas.